Immigrants with temporary status have grown deep roots in US

 “It’s almost like the logical thing to do because they are de facto Americans,” Orozco said.
 “It definitely will create better conditions for them not only to integrate but also strengthen their economic roots, improving the economy.”

-On the outskirts of El Salvador’s second-largest city, Santa Ana, Iris Franco runs a bakery at home and delivers the bread on a bike.
-It’s how she makes ends meet for herself and her four children, the oldest of whom is studying to be a doctor — the first in her family to attend college.
+On the outskirts of the Salvadoran city of Santa Ana, Chavez’s sister Iris Franco runs an at-home bakery and delivers the bread on a bike.
+It’s how she supports herself and her four children, the oldest of whom is studying to be a doctor — the first in her family to attend college.

-Already that’s a change from how she grew up.
-Neither she nor her older sister, Chavez, finished high school.
-They both worked as kids while their mother, who lived in a house made from adobe, sold tamales to scrape by.

-In 1994, the family reluctantly agreed Chavez would travel north with smugglers to stay with relatives in Los Angeles and work for three years.
-She would save up money and come back.
+In 1994, the family reluctantly agreed Chavez would head north to stay with relatives in Los Angeles and work for three years.
+Initially, Chavez was a housekeeper and later worked the night shift at a gas station.

-It didn’t happen quite as they planned.
-Chavez got married and had children.
-But the money she vowed to send always arrived — first, in small bits, then more once she started getting better-paying restaurant and retail jobs under TPS.
+Chavez ended up staying because she got married and had children but kept sending money home.
+Once she had TPS, she got better jobs in stores and restaurants, moved to Oklahoma and later Arkansas, and eventually landed work in a chiropractor’s office.

 Not that migration hasn’t come at a price.
 Franco remembers her sister crying when their mother was ill and she couldn’t be there and on the many Mother’s Days she missed.

+Chavez said she’s grateful for her temporary status, which the government extended pending the outcome of litigation over the Trump administration’s push to end the program.
+But she has no guarantee of permanency in the United States.

 TPS also doesn’t solve her own immigration problems.
-Chavez’s U.S. citizen husband has sponsored her for a green card, but she would need to get an old immigration court order cleared to be able to apply.
-She fears doing so could put her at risk for deportation.
+Chavez’s U.S. citizen husband has sponsored her for a green card, but she needs an old immigration court order cleared to apply.

-The bill in Congress could change that, giving her the assurance she’s long dreamed of that she will never be separated from her children.
+The bill in Congress could change that, giving her assurance that she’ll never be separated from her children.

 “If there were an amnesty or residency for all those on Temporary Protected Status, I’d automatically be in,” she said.
 “I’d always be protected from deportation.
 It would have a big impact.”